The most important information

 A programme from BMWFW to promote collaboration with schools

-The BMWFW programme promotes projects in which schoolchildren are actively involved in the research process.
+In this programme the Federal Ministry of Science, Research and Economy (BMWFW) supports projects in which pupils of all levels of education are actively involved in the research process.
 In these projects schoolchildren support scientists in scientific work and in communicating the joint research results to the public.
 This collaboration can happen for example in the form of jointly conceived high school theses, A level projects and degree dissertations (at HBLFA – Higher Federal Research and Education Centres) or as part of cross-curricular school projects.
 In the first phase of the programme the focus was on promoting as wide a variety of innovative projects as possible to be able to test various cooperation models for impact and efficiency.
 In the further course of the programme the focus shifts towards implementation as the programme should generate more than just knowledge – it should stimulate systemic changes.
 After the programme has ended longer-term cooperation agreements should become a permanent part of the Austrian research and education system’s repertoire.
 Sparkling Science is set to run for ten years which enables a staged adoption of successful pilot projects and cooperation models into the standard system.

 The programme is embedded into an extensive initiative for the promotion of young scientists